huaminghuangtw/Simple-Shop-App/README.md

 This simple shop software is developed for generating invoices with tax calculation based on orders in TAG format (See [SampleOrder.tag](./SimpleShop.Test/SampleOrder.tag)).
 The tag file contains information such as ItemNumber, ItemName, CustomerName, CustomerType, AmountOrdered, UnitPrice.
 To print invoices for each customer, you need a basis for all your pricing calculations.
 The value added tax (VAT) rate of 19%, for example, is applied to all customer types (if applicable) except for companies.
-Also, for students, 20% discount will be apllied before VAT.
+Also, for students, 20% discount will be applied before VAT.
 By running the program, it will output an invoice with a summary for each customer and write data into a CSV file (See [myfile.csv](./myfile.csv)).

 ![alt text](SampleOutput.png)